 Pauley Bridge has a history all its own.

 The stone towers on each end of the Pauley Bridge are constructed of sandstone.
 It is the only WPA bridge with sandstone in the construction.
 The WPA labeled these end portions with their own emblem.
 The very top of each end reads “W. P. A.” and “1936”.
 In 1992, the National Register of Historic Places listed the bridge in its register.
 It was not until 2000, however, that the bridge was closed to vehicular traffic.
 The bridge measurement is approximately 390 feet across and often people use it as a photography backdrop.

-Where to Find Pauley Bridge
+Find Pauley Bridge

 Pikeville, KY 41501

 Phone: (800) 844-7453

 Need a brochure?
 We can mail you one!

 Click the link below, and fill out your name and mailing address.
 We’ll do the rest.

 Pauley Bridge Gallery

 Pauley Bridge provides beautiful photo backdrops throughout every season of the year.